ClickHouse/ClickHouse/docs/en/sql-reference/functions/bit-functions.md

 -   Shifted value.

-The type of a returned value is the same as the type of an input value.
+The type of the returned value is the same as the type of an input value.

 **Example**